Sam-Gram/justgage.github.io/README.md

 - Algorithms and Complexity

 ## Software Development Projects:

-**SENIOR PROJECT: Programing Language Interpreter** - Written in OCaml using Monads **Sudoku solver** - Written in Lisp, using backtracking and arc-consistency **FoodNanny** - A inventory tracking system for restaurants, made for a sponsor **FoodNotes** - A project created with 2 other students that tracked food allergies
+- **SENIOR PROJECT: Programing Language Interpreter** - Written in OCaml
+- **Sudoku solver** - Written in Lisp, using backtracking and arc-consistency
+- **FoodNanny** - A inventory tracking system for restaurants, made for a sponsor
+- **FoodNotes** - A project created with 2 other students that tracked food allergies

 Skills:
 ------